nojhan/paradiseo/README.md

 If may want to make build scripts more verbose (especially when building the doc) by enabling `CMAKE_VERBOSE_MAKEFILE`.

-If `ccache` installed in your environment, library recompilation times can be significantly reduced.
+If `ccache` installed in your environment, it will try its best to re-use other compilations, which may speed-up your builds if you manage several compatible builds at the same time.
 To clear all cached objects, execute `ccache -C`.

 ## Licenses